jescalan/roots/readme.md

 * If you encounter problems when installing.
 Please ensure Xcode and Xcode Command Line Tools are Installed.
 * From Xcode go to Preferences -> Download -> Command Line Tools -> Install to install command line tools.

+##### Windows Installs
+* If you encounter problems when installing.
+Please ensure Python and Visual C++ runtime executables are installed.
+* You can install Windows Visual C++ components by doing any of the following: Installing Visual Studio 2005 or above, installing the .NET framework or manually adding it to your system PATH if it already exists on your machine.

 Usage
 -----